ROBACON/team-website/index.md

 ---

-The Cellular Computing group is an interdisciplinary research group focusing on bioengineering of genetic circuits in bacterial cells, with increasing levels of complexity: going from molecular-level models to multicellular circuits.
+The Cellular Computing group is an interdisciplinary research group focusing on bioengineering of genetic circuits in cells, with increasing levels of complexity: going from molecular-level models to multicellular circuits.
 By integrating experimental data with mathematical modeling, we strive to understand and predict the behavior of these circuits, facilitating